 Where it has been identified that the student’s health condition or impairment may have an impact on their functional ability to carry out their training or may pose a risk to patients, Occupational Health may need to contact you to obtain further medical information.

-Medical and personal information disclosed on the Health Questionnaire will be held “in confidence” by Occupational Health and in line with the medical standards for confidentiality set by the relevant medical registration bodies i. the General medical Council, Nursing and Midwifery GMC, and GDPR.
+Medical and personal information disclosed on the screening questionnaire will be held in confidence by Occupational Health and in line with the medical standards for confidentiality set by the relevant medical registration bodies i.e. the General Medical Council, Nursing and Midwifery GMC, and UK data protection legislation.

-In order to support you with a long term condition or disability, whilst undertaking your course, we may need to share information with a small number of ‘need-to-know people’ such as your course tutors and those working closely with you in the medical school.
-The Medical School will be informed only of the functional effects of any health problems/disability if this is relevant to your educational needs or patient safety and of the need to consider reasonable adjustments and/or additional support.
+In order to support you with a long term condition or disability, whilst undertaking your course, we may need to share information with a small number of required parties such as your course tutors and those working closely with you in the Medical School.
+The Medical School will be informed only of the functional effects of any health problems/disability if this is relevant to your educational needs or patient safety, and of the need to consider reasonable adjustments and/or additional support.